Cleveland family faces eviction but say landlord is at fault

 "We have no report of any repairs or request from this family, if they had a plumber out here, they also did that without my permission," said Tim Shaw.

-In a meeting, last December, she says..
-Shaw agreed to a list of repairs.
+David said in a meeting last December, Shaw agreed to a list of repairs.

 "Mr. Shaw said he would have it fixed with in a month or two, never heard from him again," said Davis.